ThatsTB/ThatsTB.github.io/README.md

 ## Hello all,

 *This is my first time here*
-This is going to be my portfolio repo
+This is the repo for my portfolio site
 Home <https://github.com/ThatsTB>

 Thats it